dawnkelly09/dawnkelly09/README.md

 - 👋 Hi, I’m @dawnkelly09
-- 👀 I’m interested in transitioning from nursing to a career in web development.
+- 👀 I’m interested in transitioning from nursing to a career in data science/analysis.
-- 🌱 I am a web developer who is learning out loud and building in public.
+- 🌱 I am a developer who is learning out loud and building in public.
 - 💞️ I’m looking for work!
 Seriously.

 Current focus: